310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 Keito is impressed by how considerate Kuro is, to which Kuro replies with “I’m the type of delinquent that’d pick up a stray dog in the rain.”

+***Kuro's Special Mini Event 3/3:***

+{% img /img/es/eventstory/crossroad/minitalk.jpg %}

 ## Chapter 4 of Crowd

 {% note narration %}
 This is the last chapter Chiaki appears in.
-It’s the day of the Deadmanz live.
+It’s the day of the DEADMANZ live.
 Everyone’s at the underground live house, and Souma encounters Kaoru and threatens him for what happened in their previous meeting.
 Adonis and Kaoru try to calm him down, but Souma says he better be careful on a moonless night, or else.
 {% endnote %}

 {% note narration %}
 Chiaki thinks it was a dispute between the two, and…

-(**Note:** It’s implied that Kaoru’s dad owns the live house.)
+**Note:** It’s implied that Kaoru’s dad owns the live house.
 {% endnote %}

+{% img /img/es/eventstory/crossroad/3_1.jpg %}

 {% bubble Chiaki mgn %}
 Excuse me, Hakaze.
 Is there some kind of argument going on?
 If you don’t mind, I’ll be your mediator!
 {% endbubble %}

-{% bubble Kaoru %}
+{% bubble Kaoru tied %}
 Huh?
 You’re talking to me like we know each other but… who were you again?
 {% endbubble %}